ProjectPythia/great-circle-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/great-circle-cookbook/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/860220270.svg)](https://zenodo.org/badge/latestdoi/860220270)

-This Project Pythia Cookbook covers the mathematics of working with Great Circles
+This Project Pythia Cookbook covers the background and mathematics of working with great circles and, where available, this cookbook will demonstrate how to determine the features of a great circle with both existing open-source Python packages and through spherical trigonometry

 ## Motivation